JiahaoFang77/CS412_Project_Code_G4_24Fall/README.md

 # Disaster Tweet Classification

-This repository contains code for classifying disaster-related tweets using various machine learning approaches including Logistic Regression, Random Forest, and BERT-based models.
+This repository is **optional** material for our final report, which contains code for classifying disaster-related tweets using various machine learning approaches including Logistic Regression, Random Forest, and BERT-based models.

 ## Dataset